 This is why one of our most frequently asked questions is:

 “Do I need internet to watch and record live local TV with a Tablo Over-the-Air DVR?”

 Yes.
-You DO need internet access to use Tablo Over-the-Air DVRs.
-Like many modern gadgets, Tablo is a network-connected device, designed to have consistent high-speed internet access and will not function optimally without it.
+You definitely DO need internet access to use network-connected Tablo Over-the-Air DVRs.
+Like many modern gadgets, most Tablo DVRs are network-connected devices, designed to have consistent high-speed internet access and will not function optimally without it.

 Why Tablo OTA DVRs Need Internet Access

-While the TV programming on your Tablo comes in via Over-the-Air signals through an antenna instead of the internet, and Tablo primarily relies on your home’s internal WiFi network to distribute those TV signals to your devices, it must connect to the external internet regularly for several reasons:
+While the TV programming on your Tablo comes in via Over-the-Air signals through an antenna instead of the internet, and network-connected Tablo DVRs primarily rely on your home’s internal WiFi network to distribute those TV signals to your devices, it must connect to the external internet regularly for several reasons:

 1. To Set the Time